Blackhawks GM resigns, team fined after sexual assault probe

 “I learned this year that the inappropriate behavior involved a serious allegation of sexual assault.
 I relied on the direction of my superior that he would take appropriate action.
 Looking back, now knowing he did not handle the matter promptly, I regret assuming he would do so.”

 According to the report, the encounter between John Doe, then 20, and Aldrich, then 27, occurred on May 8 or 9 in 2010.
-Doe told investigators it was not consensual, and Aldrich said it was.
+Doe told investigators the encounter was not consensual, and Aldrich said it was.

 Schar said accounts of the meeting “vary significantly.”